crossbario/autobahn-testsuite/README.md

 Doing so automatically downloads and installs everything needed including any dependencies.

-Install from Source:
+Alternatively, install from sources:

     git clone git://github.com/tavendo/AutobahnTestSuite.git
+    cd AutobahnTestSuite
+    git checkout v0.5.1
-    cd AutobahnTestSuite/autobahntestsuite
+    cd autobahntestsuite
     python setup.py install

-*Caution: You should know what you are doing if you use HEAD on master.
-Releases are usually tagged.
-Probably use those.*
+*Caution: Do NOT use current HEAD, but a tagged release like above.*

 Usage